HildoBijl/stepwise/packages/cas/src/expressions/README.md

 ```
 const ex = asExpression('2e') // Gives the number "2e" which is roughly 5.44.
-const ex = asExpression('2e', { eAsConstant: false }) // Gives the expression "2*e" with e as a variable.
+const ex = asExpression('2e', { interpretEAsConstant: false }) // Gives the expression "2*e" with e as a variable.
 ```